skip to content

 If your marriage certificate is not in the English language, you will also need to arrange for its translation by an accredited translator.
 The translation and an affidavit by the translator will need to be provided to the Court with your marriage certificate.

-The translator must complete the Affidavit: Translation of Marriage Certificate and sign it before Justice of the Peace or lawyer.
+The translator must complete the Affidavit: Translation of Marriage Certificate and sign it before a Justice of the Peace or a lawyer.

 Translation services are listed in the Yellow Pages.